 Winter is coming, which means lots of good stuff: holidays, snow sports, and an excuse to put your dog in booties.
 For some people, unfortunately, winter can also mean the start of seasonal sadness.
 All of a sudden, it’s cold and dark out, and the weather starts influencing your mood.

 If you’re looking to fight off seasonal affective disorder, or you simply want to warm up the cold nights with something cute, never fear: puppies are here!
 Let these roly-poly, stumbly-wumbly, absolutely adorable pups inspire you with tips to get through the darkest season.
+Photos and videos are a pretty good substitute if you can’t, you know, run a doggy daycare at your house.
+(Did somebody say dream job?)

 Lean on Your Friends